Britain's FTSE gets a boost from China export data

 If you have any thoughts, suggestions or feedback on this, please email mike.dolan@thomsonreuters.com.

 Mike Dolan, Markets Editor EMEA.
-(Reporting by Alistair Smout,; Editing by Larry King and Raissa Kasolowsky)
+(Reporting by Alistair Smout,; editing by Larry King)